langrenn-sprint/race-service/README.md

 # race-service

-The race service let you administrate the main domain objects race and race plan.
+The race service let you administrate the main domain objects race and race plan, startlist and results.

 Based on the type of event (competition format), list of race classes and a list of contestants, this service will support:

 - generating a race plan, and
-- generating races pr race classes with contestants and start times for each individual race.
+- generating races pr race classes with contestants and start times for each individual race,
+- generating startlist,
+- record individual result (time-events) on multiple timing points,
+- create race results, and
+- generate result lists pr ageclass.

 The race service will support the following competition formats: